rifatcanuzunok/VaR-Calculation-with-UPH-Fund/README.md

 #### Relative VaR
 > Relative VaR measures the risk of underperformance relative to a pre-defined benchmark

+#### Incremental VaR
+> Incremental value at risk is the amount of uncertainty added to or subtracted from a portfolio by purchasing or selling an investment.[[5]]

 ## Maximum Drawdown
 ![maximum_drawdown](https://user-images.githubusercontent.com/39410518/129209087-49940a38-1846-4a71-b1f6-2bf74f02f81a.png)